Expats praise the overseas vaccination model our government rules out

 “I would love for my family to be able to visit me and vice versa.
 The longer it takes to roll out in Australia, I can imagine the longer it’s going to be before any international travel is allowed, which just means more time away from my family,” she said.

-Australian authorities, including health department secretary Brendan Murphy, have defended the pace of the rollout so far, protesting that there is no “burning platform” requiring urgent distribution.
+Australian authorities, including health department secretary Brendan Murphy, have defended the pace of the rollout, protesting that there is no “burning platform” requiring urgent distribution.

 States call for action

-With Australia’s total vaccinations still well short of one million after six weeks of the program, and amid warnings from state premiers that the Morrison government’s October target may slip from reach, some are considering how to supercharge the scheme.
+With Australia’s total vaccinations still well short of one million after six weeks of the rollout, and amid warnings from state leaders that the Morrison government’s October target may slip from reach, some are considering how to supercharge the scheme.

-With millions vaccinated each day in the US, and the United Kingdom projecting to give every person at least a first dose by July, calls have grown for Australia to emulate their big mass vaccine sites.
+With millions vaccinated each day in the US, and Britain projecting to give every person at least a first dose by July, calls have grown for Australia to emulate their big mass vaccine sites.

 In NSW, where Liberal Premier Gladys Berejiklian has been vocal in her concerns about targets being missed, the state government will reportedly open 36 such mass facilities.

 Mooted locations include convention centres and outdoor arenas.
-ClubsNSW and Sydney Airport have offered their facilities.
+ClubsNSW and Sydney Airport have offered spaces.

 In Victoria, sites have been set up at the Melbourne Exhibition Centre, and the Royal Exhibition Building.